GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### It turns out that style matters in programming for the same reason that it matters in writing.
-It makes for better reading.
+> ### By understanding a machine-oriented language, the programmer will tend to use a much more efficient method; it is much closer to reality.
 >
-> ~ *Douglas Crockford*
+> ~ *Donald Knuth*

 ---
 ## 🏎 Quick Facts